Hermite-Pad\'{e} approximation and integrability: Geometry of the Hermite--Pad e approximation

 \begin{itemize} \item select any point $A$ outside the base line, \item on the line $\langle A, R_{(j)} \rangle$ select any point $B$ different from $A$ and $R_{(j)}$, \item define point $C$ as the intersection of lines $\langle A, R_{(i)} \rangle$ and $\langle B, R_{(k)} \rangle$, \item define point $D$ as the intersection of lines $\langle C, R_{(ik)} \rangle$ and $\langle A, R_{(ij)} \rangle$, \item point $R_{(jk)}$ is the intersection of the line $\langle B, D \rangle$ with the base line. \end{itemize}

-Equation \eqref{eq:dSKP-R} can be called the generalized Wynn recurrence.
+Equation \eqref{eq:dSKP-R} can be called the generalized Wynn recurrence, see equation \eqref{eq:Wynn-R} for the standard Wynn identity.
 Such an interpretation will be important in discussion of the geometric initial boundary value problem.
 Recall from Section~\ref{sec:initial-Wynn} that on the initial plane indexed by the pair $i<j$ all other discrete parameters $n_k=-1$, $k\neq i,j$.
 The rational function is a solution of the classical Pad\'{e} problem for the series $f(x) = -f_i(x)/f_j(x)$

-Notice that under such identification $n_i$ is the degree of the \emph{denominator} while $n_j$ is the degree of the \emph{nominator}.
+Notice that under such identification $n_i$ is the degree of the \emph{denominator} while $n_j$ is the degree of the \emph{numerator}.
 It is well known \cite{BakerGraves-Morris} that such a rational function satisfies the Wynn identity~\cite{Wynn}

-with the boundary data $R(n_i,-1) = 0$, $R(-1, n_j) = \infty$, for $n_i, n_j \geq 0$, and $R(0, n_j) = \lfloor f \rfloor_{n_j}$ is the polynomial approximation of $f$ up to order $n_j$.
+with the boundary data $R(n_i,-1,x) \equiv 0$, $R(-1, n_j,x) \equiv \infty$, for $n_i, n_j \geq 0$, and $R(0, n_j) = \lfloor f \rfloor_{n_j}$ is the polynomial approximation of $f$ up to order $n_j$.

 Interpreted as a relation between five points of the projective (base) line over the field of rational functions the recurrence gives the following construction~\cite{Doliwa-Siemaszko-W} of $R_{(j)}$ once the points $R_{(-i)}$, $R_{(-j)}$, $R$ and $R_{(i)}$ are given (see Figure \ref{fig:Wynn-geometry}):